Montgomery County Department of General Services and Arts and Humanities Council of Montgomery County (AHCMC)

-Grants starting at $25,000 to Montgomery County, Maryland nonprofit arts and humanities organizations to support capital projects to improve facilities.
-First-time applicants must contact program staff prior to applying.
-Projects must contribute to the organization’s long-term viability and fiscal stability.
+Grants starting at $25,000 to Montgomery County, Maryland nonprofit arts and humanities organizations to support critical capital projects to improve facilities.
+Funding is intended for projects that will contribute to the organization’s long-term viability and fiscal stability.

 Grants will be made only to arts and humanities organizations that provide direct services to the residents of Montgomery County or that will bring Montgomery County-based arts and humanities organizations to greater public attention.